The Indicter: Controversies

-Some of the findings of the above mentioned investigation published in the Indicter were challenged by Coda Media's site, Coda Story.
+Some of the findings of the above mentioned investigation published in The Indicter were challenged by Coda Media's site, Coda Story.
 The Indicter validated these anew and extended an invitation to Coda Story to publicly debate the issue.
 Coda Story failed to reply.

-Swedish media reported that Professor Marcello Ferrada de Noli, publishing his findings in the Indicter, had analysed the OPCW report following the claim of a chemical weapons attack in Syria.
-After request by the Russian ambassador to the UN, Vasily Nebenzya, the UN Secretary General approved the inclusion of the Indicter article as official document of the Security Council in February 2018.
+Swedish media reported that Marcello Ferrada de Noli, publishing his findings in The Indicter, had analysed the OPCW report following the claim of a chemical weapons attack in Syria.
+After request by the Russian ambassador to the UN, Vasily Nebenzya, the UN Secretary General approved the inclusion of The Indicter article as official document of the Security Council in February 2018.